sailfish009/openstructure/modules/gui/doc/scene_win.rst

 ================================================================================
 .. currentmodule:: ost.gui

-The scene win holds a list of all graphical objects currently registered to the :class:`gfx.Scene`.
+The scene window holds a list of all graphical objects currently registered to the :class:`gfx.Scene`.

 .. image:: images/100208_Scene_Win.png